 Shared iPad deployments work best when they have:

 Users returned to the same device as much as possible to provide a fast sign-in experience.
 Using the Classroom app, teachers can easily assign devices to students, so students can return to their last-used device.
-For more information, see Intro to Classroom in the Classroom User Guide for iPad.
+For more information, see What is Classroom? in the Classroom User Guide.

 Storage allocation planned to balance sign-in speed and available work space.
 For more information, see user space considerations in Shared iPad.